nextbharat-sic/Tomodachi/README.md

 # ISP-01
-This is the frontend repository for  "Information Sharing Platform (ISP)".
+This is the frontend repository for Information Sharing Platform "Tomodachi".

 # Backend
 The backend code for this application is written in AWS Lambda.